Summer ushers in a whirlwind of summer camps with laughter and songs echoing through the trees.

 - Serve as a resource to other Schoolhouse staff in areas of special knowledge or interest.

-- Mentor staff and Counselors-in-Training through giving and receiving feedback, modeling behavior, and creating a culture of growth.
+- Mentor staff through giving and receiving feedback, modeling behavior, and creating a culture of growth.

 - Be a leader.
 Run the games, tell the stories, and manage the group.
 Use and model behavior management techniques.
 Stay on schedule and manage your time.
 Create a culture of physical and emotional safety.

 - Participate in marketing and promotional strategies and Schoolhouse events as requested.